team4405/team4405.github.io/pages/posting.md

 ---
 ## Submissions

-If you are submitting a post, use  the following template and fill in the information.
+If you are submitting a post, use  the following template and fill in the fields that are in all caps.
 Save the file in the format:

 ```
 YYYY-MM-DD-title-no-spaces.md